 Step 4: Put the Xbox One controller into pairing mode.

 Every controller is going to have a slightly different process to put it into pairing mode.

 For Xbox One controllers:

 - Turn the controller on.
 The Xbox button should start flashing slowly to say the controller isn’t paired with another device.

 - Hold down the pairing button for three seconds.
 The Xbox button will start flashing quickly to show that it’s in pairing mode.

 Step 5: Find the Xbox One controller on the list of devices.

 Back on the NVIDIA Shield TV, the right-hand side of the screen will display any devices nearby that are in pairing mode.

 This should only be the Xbox One controller unless someone is going through this process somewhere else in your home.

 Step 6: Pair the Xbox One controller to your NVIDIA Shield.

 Once you’ve found the Xbox One controller on the list of devices, click on it to start the pairing process.

 You’ll see the status start with the controller’s MAC address, then change to Pairing, then Connecting.

 After a few seconds, the status will change to Paired.

 Step 7: Exit back to the home screen.

 Once the status shows ‘paired’, the process is complete.
 If you back out to the Remotes & Accessories settings menu, you’ll see the Xbox Wireless Controller listed under your paired devices.

 Xbox One Controller: No Headphone Audio

 Second and third-generation Xbox One controllers have a 3.5 mm headphone jack at the bottom.
 That’s great if you want to play games without disturbing everyone in your house.

 Unfortunately, there’s no way to map that to the NVIDIA Shield.
-This was confirmed by NVIDIA back in February 2020.
+NVIDIA confirmed this back in February 2020.